 - Complete the information at the head of the form. - Mark each item of Coursework for each candidate according to instructions given in the Syllabus and Training Manual. - Enter marks and total marks in the appropriate spaces.
-Complete any other sections of the form required. დ. - Ensure that the addition of marks is independently checked.
-4. - It is essential that the marks of candidates from different teaching groups within each Centre are moderated internally.
-This means that the marks awarded to all candidates within a Centre must be brought to a common standard by the teacher responsible for co-ordinating the internal assessment (i.e. the internal moderator), and a single valid and reliable set of marks should be produced which reflects the relative attainment of all the candidates in the Coursework component at the Centre.
-5 - Transfer the marks to the Coursework Assessment Summary Form in accordance with the instructions given on that document. Ö. - moderation will be sent in late March of the year of the June examination and early October of the year of the November examination.
-See also the instructions Retain all Individual Candidate Record Cards and Coursework which will be required for external moderation.
-Further detailed instructions about external on the Coursework Assessment Summary Form.
+Complete any other sections of the form required. დ. - Ensure that the addition of marks is independently checked. - It is essential that the marks of candidates from different teaching groups within each Centre are moderated internally.
+This means that the marks awarded to all candidates within a Centre must be brought to a common standard by the teacher responsible for co-ordinating the internal assessment (i.e. the internal moderator), and a single valid and reliable set of marks should be produced which reflects the relative attainment of all the candidates in the Coursework component at the Centre. - Fransfer the marks to the Coursework Assessment Summary Form in accordance with the instructions given on that document. Ö. - Retain all Individual Candidate Record Cards and Coursework which will be required for external moderation.
+Further detailed instructions about external moderation will be sent in early October of the year of the examination.
+See also the instructions on the Coursework Assessment Summary Form.